 Next to the cave there is a small waterfall that flows from the spring above - The waterfall isn't large and the amount of water you see depends on what time of year you are visiting.
 (If you visit during the wet season you'll experience a large waterfall and if you visit during a dry part of the year you're not likely to see very much at all.)
 The pool below the waterfall can be deep and it forms a small river that flows out of the ravine and down the path that you took to get to the cave.
 The waterfall is pretty cool and the pool in front of it would likely be a nice place to take a dip to escape the summer heat.

 The cave is in a ravine and is close to a damp water source which made it an optimal location for bats to make their home.
 The bats lived in the cave for so long that their guano (bat poop) had dyed the soil red making the inside of the cave a completely different colour than the soil on the outside.
-Unfortunately for the bats, in 1931 their home was discovered by the local Atayal (泰雅族) people and they quickly became a delicacy for the Aboriginal tribe.
+Unfortunately for the bats, in 1931 their home was discovered by the local Atayal (泰雅族) people and they quickly became a delicacy for the Indigenous tribe.

 The bats may have made their home in the cave for thousands of years, but it only took a few decades of human interference to drive them away.
 Today there are very few, if any bats left in the cave and if you see one you can probably count yourself lucky.